top of page

 Mt Herman / Sec 16 / Lincoln

-Mount Hermon launches at 9,063' with a 1,200' descent to the LZ - high for the front range!
+Mount Hermon launches with a 1,200' descent to the LZ - high for the front range!
 Herman is a thermic paradise and might be the best mountain on the front range for XC.
 You can follow the mountains north to Wyoming or hit the flats for flatland xc.

 When launching we recommend you take off in low wind not in a thermal.
 With our mountain being high up it's super easy to find your first thermal and massive climbs.
 It's not uncommon to get to 16,000'+.